xolanintsibande/xolanintsibande/README.md

 ## 🚀 About Me

-I come from a retail operations background with 4+ years of experience, where I worked directly with customers, sales performance, and inventory data.
+I come from a retail operations background with 4+ years of experience, where I work directly with customers, sales performance, and inventory data.

 Now, I focus on **data analytics**, using tools like SQL, Excel, and Power BI to uncover trends, track KPIs, and support better business decisions.